bright/new-www/content/blog/setting-up-logback-programmatically-in-android.md

 ## Addendum

 The appenders' code above is incompatible with Logback's XML configuration feature.
 For example, I'm pretty sure the appenders should have no-argument constructors and public properties as shown in [this article](https://www.baeldung.com/custom-logback-appender).
 Since I don't intend to configure Logback via XML in Android apps, I decided not to dwell on that topic in this blog post to keep the code simpler.

+---

+*Copyright notice:*

+*The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the [Creative Commons](https://creativecommons.org/licenses/by/3.0/) 3.0 Attribution License.*